 Upper School

 Austin Prep's Upper School integrates faith and academic excellence to form students as collaborative scholars, compassionate servant-leaders, and passionate global citizens rooted in Catholic values.
+Austin Prep’s high school, referred to as the Upper School, serves students in grades 9–12 in Reading, MA.

 Through a curriculum that incorporates both Catholic social teaching and rigorous academic standards, students engage with diverse perspectives and develop cultural competence in a community where every person's dignity is honored.
 Our academic program builds on students' natural curiosity, connecting classroom learning with real-world challenges through service-learning projects, global partnerships, and interdisciplinary studies.